 Syms Cottage in Cutcombe is a traditional characterful period cottage sleeping up to 4 guests in two double bedrooms.
 The property is well suited for couples, and those wanting to take advantage of the amazing walks in the Exmoor National Park & at night watch the 🌟.
 We are dog-friendly

 Syms Cottage is full of character, boasting a date stone marked 1831, and enjoys superb far-reaching views to the rear across the neighbouring farmland.
 There are fabulous walks direct from the door, particularly the slopes of the moor towards Dunkery Beacon and the lovely river valleys.
 The front door leads into a small entrance porch providing useful space for boots and coats.
 The cottage-style kitchen has a small dining table to seat 4, and to the rear is a pantry where the fridge is situated.
 The sitting room features a large inglenook fireplace with exposed stone, bread oven and wood-burning stove.
 The bathroom is situated on the ground floor (off the sitting room via a lobby area) and is comprised of a bath with electric shower over, hand basin, toilet, electric wall heater and a heated towel rail.
 The wooden stairs lead up to the two double bedrooms.
 The master bedroom has fabulous views across the valley and surrounding farmland to the rear of the property.
 The downstairs sofa can be made into a bed if any of the guests would prefer to sleep downstairs or have restricted mobility (please contact if you would like to book additional linen).
+There is a small courtyard to the front which enjoys the afternoon sun.
+There is not a garden to the rear, just wonderful views of the valley, where you can lose hours watching the sheep!
 Please note, this is a charming old cottage and some of the doorways, including the front door, are of limited height.
 The wooden floors are old and in places, not very flat which provides character but please take care not to trip.
 The cottage is well maintained and tastefully furnished.
 Mobile phone signal on Exmoor can vary from good to non-existent.
 Orange seems to provide the best network coverage in Wheddon Cross area, but we cannot guarantee you will obtain a signal from any provider.
 However, if you have a smartphone (with app) you will be able to connect to the WiFi to make voice calls.
 We welcome up to 2 dogs by prior arrangement (maximum of one medium-size dog or two small dogs).
-A supplementary fee of £15 will be added to your invoice per dog.
-Please do not allow your dogs on the furniture or upstairs and do not leave them alone in the property at any time.
+A supplementary fee of £15 will be added to your invoice per dog per stay Please do not allow your dogs on the furniture or upstairs and do not leave them alone in the property at any time.
 Larger dogs may be considered (noting size of the cottage), please do not hesitate to ask Syms Cottage is available for week-long bookings and short breaks.
 The property will be ready from 4 pm on the day of your arrival.
 Please depart by 10 am on the last day of your stay.
 Please leave the property clean and tidy so that we can guarantee it will be ready on time for our next guests.
 This property is strictly non-smoking.
 Local amenities Wheddon Cross is a thriving community and offers many local services for a small village.
 The village shop is a well-stocked mini-supermarket incorporating a Post Office counter, petrol pumps, cash point machine and has long opening hours.
 The Rest & Be Thankful Inn is the village pub which serves food and is child and dog-friendly.
 The village also has a first school, church, playing field, public conveniences, and various bus services.
 Minehead is the nearest town, approximately 9 miles away.
 Here you will find the larger supermarkets and petrol stations (Tesco and Morrison's are both situated on the outskirts of the town), most major high street banks with cash machines, plus a range of other shops throughout the town.

 The kitchen appliances include fridge (small freezer compartment), small vintage oven with three electric rings on the hob and a microwave.
 Other equipment includes 4 slice toaster, kettle, a variety of cookware, kitchen utensils, teapot, coffee pot, cutlery, crockery and glasses.
 The living room has a 4k television (40inch screen with wifi and Freesat), and BT Infinity broadband is available throughout the property at no extra cost.
 A hairdryer is also provided in the master bedroom for your convenience.
 Bed linen, duvets, and towels are provided, but please bring your own beach towels if you wish to take towels with you on day trips.
 If you are bringing your dog/s please bring a towel or two as the moors can be very wet!
 There are hooks in the porch to help to dry the towels.
 Electricity and heating costs are included in the price of the accommodation.
 Syms Cottage is fitted with electric heaters, a heated towel rail and fan in the bathroom, plus a wood-burner in the sitting room which can provide significant extra heat, if required.
 Some logs, kindling and matches will be provided to get you started, further logs can be purchased locally.
 Tea, coffee, milk, and some biscuits or cake will be in the cottage for your arrival so you can enjoy a cuppa straight away.
 Some non-perishable items including salt, pepper etc will be provided.
 Cleaning materials such as washing-up liquid and surface cleaner will be present in the property (left hand side under sink) One or two toilet rolls will be provided (additional ones in the lobby area next to the bathroom).